element-hq/ems-docs/ee-installer/src/install-poc.md

 ```

 Next, we need to set the variables related to Postgres.
 If you do not have
-an existing Postgres server, then do not make any changes.
+an existing Postgres server, do not make any changes.
 If you have an
 existing Postgres server, set the following:

 ```bash